Running Pace Calculator - Work Out Which Running Training Pace is Right for You

 That's the sure way towards running injuries!

-So, use a recent performance.
-Then compare this with the training paces you use.
-Usually you'll find that there is a good alignment between your race times and your training times.
+So, use this running pace calculator as a useful guide.
+Usually you'll find that there is a good alignment between your race times and your current training times.

 Sometimes you can find some opportunity to push yourself a bit harder.